Yuzhe17/Airbnb_DataVisualization/README.md

 - reviews.csv: csvs containing reviews on different listings.
 - index.html: html file for creating webpage including visualizations on listings
 - plot1.js: javascript file for creating barchart of listing number at different neighborhoods
+- plot2.js: javascript file for creating barchart of average listing prices at different neighborhoods

 # Results
 The main findings of the code can be found at the [blog post](https://yzxiao.medium.com/)